MobilePayDev/MobilePay-Subscriptions/docs/index.md

 In case you weren't able to deliver goods or any other problem occur, you can always cancel one-off payment until it's not captured or expired.
 You can do that by making a call to `DELETE /api/merchants/me/agreements/{agreementId}/oneoffpayments/{paymentId}?api-version=1.1` endpoint.
 If the HTTP response is '204 - No Content', it means that one-off payment request/reservation was canceled.

 It is **mandatory** for the merchant to Capture or Cancel one-off payment if it was reserved on a customer account.
+You need to do so within 14 days

 ***